 The Department of Fisheries’ primary responsibility is to conserve, sustainably develop and share the use of Western Australia’s aquatic resources and their ecosystems for the benefit of present and future generations.

 We do this through managing fisheries and aquatic ecosystems, research and assessment, enforcement and education, biosecurity management and licensing commercial and recreational fishing activity, including commercial aquaculture.

 A variety of complex issues impact on the sustainable management of the State’s fish and aquatic resources.
-To meet these challenges we employ an integrated approach to the planning, priority setting and project management of our four key service areas:
+To meet these challenges we employ an integrated approach to the planning, priority setting and project management of our key service areas:

 These services are delivered by our four divisions, under the management of the Corporate Executive:

 Regional services; and